alessandro-gentilini/knuth-interview-2006/README.md

 seven letter man without being able to do anything athletics, you know, whatever.

-But I’m sitting there at the score table during the basketball tournament, and- a basketball game, and like, I’m talking a mile a minute to keep the other scorekeeper confused, so that he wouldn’t know, you know, if somebody said, who’s the fouler?
-And I could tell them, you know, who the foul was on, based on, you know, who it was most desirable for us to have the foul be on, rather than the person who really committed the foul, because the guy’s, you know, very mixed up by the way I’m talking.
-But anyway, I don’t think I won too many games at the scoring table, but I was the person who went along with the team and kept the scorebooks.
+But I'm sitting there at the score table during the basketball tournament, and- a basketball game, and like, I'm talking a mile a minute to keep the other scorekeeper confused, so that he wouldn't know, you know, if somebody said, who's the fouler?
+And I could tell them, you know, who the foul was on, based on, you know, who it was most desirable for us to have the foul be on, rather than the person who really committed the foul, because the guy's, you know, very mixed up by the way I'm talking.
+But anyway, I don't think I won too many games at the scoring table, but I was the person who went along with the team and kept the scorebooks.

 But all these
-extra-curricular activities were something that I had time to do, because my parents hadn’t advanced me, and so you know, I could do well in my classes but also participate in lots of other things.
+extra-curricular activities were something that I had time to do, because my parents hadn't advanced me, and so you know, I could do well in my classes but also participate in lots of other things.

 Now
-my, but, you know, so here I am, doing rather well at school, but I’ve still got an inferiority complex.
-I’m still always trying to prove myself.
-I’m thinking, you know, maybe I’m not getting it well, and in fact, so I was probably taking, you know, studying hard and getting 100s on these exams, because I’m trying to prove that I knew it.
-You know; if I was really overconfident, so confident, I wouldn’t have bothered to study.
-And that was, so that was one of the child’s eyes looking at it.
-I’m always scared that I’m not going to do well, so I was working hard at schoolwork.
+my, but, you know, so here I am, doing rather well at school, but I've still got an inferiority complex.
+I'm still always trying to prove myself.
+I'm thinking, you know, maybe I'm not getting it well, and in fact, so I was probably taking, you know, studying hard and getting 100s on these exams, because I'm trying to prove that I knew it.
+You know; if I was really overconfident, so confident, I wouldn't have bothered to study.
+And that was, so that was one of the child's eyes looking at it.
+I'm always scared that I'm not going to do well, so I was working hard at schoolwork.

 The funny thing was that my; when I